gorilainvest/gorila-ui-components/guides/contributing.md

-# Contributing to Gorila Widgets System
+# Contributing to Gorila Invest UI Toolkit

-We would love for you to contribute to Gorila Widgets System and help make it ever better!
+We would love for you to contribute to Gorila Invest UI Toolkit and help make it ever better!
 As a contributor, here are the guidelines we would like you to follow:

 - [Issues and Bugs](#issue)